 The Moon Phase System is replaced by a weather forecast system.
 Instead of major events occurring during a full moon in the previous games, Persona 4 will have them during heavy rain.
 Instead of battles being fought during midnight/dark hour, battles in Persona 4 will occur after school.
 This also reduces the amount of time the player can do social activities, like taking up part-time jobs and interacting with Social Links, during the day.
 Going back to the major events in the game, the player must utilize his/her time and must rescue the victim trapped inside the TV dungeon before the fog settles over Inaba.
 This happens after several days of constant rain.
 If the player does not rescue the victim before the fog settles in, that particular victim will die, and the game ends.
 During normal play mode, the player can decide to go back a week before the due date, and take another shot at rescuing the victim before the fog settles in.

 The story of Persona 4 begins on the 11th of April, 2011.
-The game begins by showing the protagonist (known as Yu Narukami officially, but the player can name him) moving to Inaba.
-He arrives at the train station to meet his uncle with his daughter.
+The game begins by showing the protagonist (known as Yu Narukami or Souji Seta officially, depending on the source, but the player can name him anything they like) moving to Inaba.
+He arrives at the train station to meet his uncle and his cousin.
 After a brief introduction to the two, and the local attending gas station employee, they go home.
-Shortly after, Yu enrolls at Yasogami High School.
+Shortly after, he enrolls at Yasogami High School.
 It is here that he meets Chie Satonaka, a martial arts obsessed girl, and Yosuke Hanamura, a clumsy boy whose father runs "Junes" -- the local superstore.
 The following foggy night, a local journalist is found dead, following rumors of an illicit affair with a politician.
 Dojima is the detective in charge of this case, along with the "rookie" Tohru Adachi.
 Shortly after this, a young girl named Saki Konishi is also found murdered in the same way as the reporter -- on a foggy night, hung upside down from an antenna.
 Yosuke is deeply affected, as he was enamored with Saki.
 Following the murders, rumors start to go around the school about "The Midnight Channel," a special station on a turned off television at midnight during rainy days that shows the viewer their supposed soul mate.

 Vowing to help him figure out the mystery of the shadows, he gives them each a pair of glasses, which can see through the almost impenetrable fog that permeates the place, and proceed without becoming fatigued.
-Not long after, Teddie reveals that the previous two victims were inside the television and confronted by shadows that killed them.
-It is revealed that if a person inside the television world denies their shadow (which represents a physical manifestation of a secret/shame/emotions in denial) that the shadow will strengthen, and kill the person it originated from.
+Not long after, Teddie reveals that the previous two victims were inside the television and confronted by shadows that murdered them.
+It is revealed that if a person inside the television world denies their personal shadow (a physical manifestation of the part of that person's personality they are most ashamed of) then the shadow will strengthen, and murder the person it originated from.

 Fearing that Yukiko will be killed by her shadow, they rush to the top of "Yukiko's Castle."
 At the top, they see Yukiko facing her inner self, which manifests itself as a large red phoenix trapped in a cage.
 This is representing how Yukiko feels about her inheritance of the Amagi Inn, and how she is locked into it.
 She feels trapped, and wishes for "her charming prince" to free her and take her far away.
 After fighting and defeating the shadow, Yukiko admits that she is scared, and inherits the power of Persona, like the rest of the team.
 After saving Yukiko, she joins the team, and becomes a much more lively, active and social person.
 However, all is not over.

 Following the incident with Kanji, time goes on.
 Some weeks after, a celebrity idol known as Rise Kujikawa moves to Inaba, helping and living in her Grandmother's Tofu shop.
 After seeing her on the midnight channel, the team decide to meet her.
 After a brief discussion, it is revealed that she moved to Inaba to escape the incredibly stressful life that idols lead, and just become a regular girl.
-Despite her wishes to simply become a regular student, she inevitably gets kidnapped and thrown into the television world.
-After hearing this, the team immediately mobilize in an attempt to save her.
+During a conversation with the Investigation Team, Rise tells them that she already knows about the Midnight Channel and some of the rumors surrounding it.
+She seems to take the warnings from the team (and later Dojima, who is displeased to hear that his nephew seems to be conducting an investiagation of his own) to heart, but inevitably gets kidnapped and thrown into the television world.
+After hearing confirming her disappearance, the team immediately mobilize in an attempt to save her.

 As the team race towards the top of the "Marukyu Striptease," they finally find Rise at the top, faced with her shadow.
 The shadow is representing the adult/idol side of her, which is gyrating suggestively.
 It is inferred that the shadow Rise is promiscuous, and wishes to "show the world everything about her."
 The "real" Rise is a soft spoken, well mannered girl who refuses to accept the shadow as a part of herself.
 The team engages her shadow, but are immediately taken down by the strong analysis skills and exploitative power of her shadow.
 When it appears they have become overpowered by her shadow, Teddie leaps in, and is willing to sacrifice himself for his friends.
 Teddie defeats Rise's shadow, but takes major damage from this, becoming flattened and gravely injured.
 Rise meanwhile accepts her shadow as part of herself, and a Persona.

 In this dungeon the team descends rather than ascends, and find Naoto fighting with his shadow.
 It is revealed that Naoto was about to undergo a "body altering operation."
-His shadow yells at him, calling him a "child who thinks he can play superhero."
+His shadow yells at him, calling him a child and mocking how lonely he feels as a result of not belonging anywhere.
 Before Naoto can silence him, he reveals that Naoto is in fact female.
 Naoto defies the shadow, which attacks.
 After defeating the shadow, Naoto is despondent over the fact that, because she is a woman, she will never get the self respect and admiration of her peers due to the highly sexist nature of the police force.
 Despite this, Naoto realizes that she didn't want a sex change at all; she only wanted people to respect her and treat her equally.
 After saving her from the Midnight Channel, she joins the group as the final member of the team.
 Her valuable detective skills and inquisitive nature become incredibly useful in solving the case.

-Soon after Naoto is saved, Nanako Dojima is interviewed for television, but not shown-Only mentioned.
-Shortly after, Yu receives a chilling letter telling him to stop investigating the murders.
-Dojima finds this letter, and detains Yu at the police station.
-While this is happening, the team realize that the girl who appeared in the Midnight Channel prior to this was n one other than Nanako.
+Soon after Naoto is saved, Nanako Dojima is interviewed for television, but not shown -- only mentioned.
+Shortly after, the player receives a chilling letter telling him to stop investigating the murders.
+Dojima finds this letter, and detains the player at the police station.
+While this is happening, the team realize that the girl who appeared in the Midnight Channel prior to this was none other than Nanako -- whose name and photo were published in the evening paper that same day.
 As they rush to her house, they begin to realize what's happening and who is doing all of this.
 The team suddenly realize that the killer, kidnapper and perpetrator of the entire case is non other than Namatame, the murderer of the first two victims, and the lover of one of them.
 Despite this epiphany, Nanako is kidnapped, but Dojima's intuition kicks in as he races to save her.
 Despite his best efforts, it ends in an accident, as Dojima gets seriously wounded, and Namatame throws Nanako into the TV in the back of his truck, and goes in after her to avoid arrest.
 The team immediately spring into action, and rush to save Nanako.
 Inside the television world, the party enter "Heaven" - a manifestation of Nanako's inner desire to see her mother who died when she was very young, and believed she went to heaven.
 Despite the fact that the dungeon is centered around Nanako, the monsters in there are from Namatame, as Nanako is too young to be malicious and imagine these.
 As the team reach the top of Heaven they see Namatame holding onto Nanako.
 As they fear for her safety, they slowly talk him into letting her go, and then engage him in battle.
 Namatame's shadow is unique in that it is made much more powerful by merging with all the other shadows.
 However, the team manage to overcome and defeat him, apprehend him, and save Nanako.
 All appears well, until Nanako faints, and is under intensive care in the hospital.
 With Dojima and Nanako suffering heavy injuries, the story takes a somber note as they pray for their safety.

 Persona 4 has three main possible endings: